tincanbox/kplugin-template/README.md

     npm install -g @kintone/create-plugin

 Then init your project.
 DONT forget this.
+(If you lost .ppk, you can NOT recover it.
+Use this command to generate another one.)

     create-kintone-plugin yourproject